 8 success tips for the first 30 minutes of an FDA inspection

-fda30min 300x156 8 success tips for the first 30 minutes of an FDA inspectionThe author presents an 8 item action plan and discussion for getting your FDA inspection off to a good start, beginning when the FDA enters your facility.
-When an FDA inspector arrives at the reception desk of your facility, the last thing that you want is a Keystone Kops scenario with people running around in a panic and keeping the inspector waiting.
+fda30min 300x156 8 success tips for the first 30 minutes of an FDA inspectionHere is an 8-item action plan and discussion for getting your FDA inspection off to a good start, beginning when the FDA enters your facility.
+When an FDA inspector arrives at the reception desk of your facility, the last thing you want is a Keystone Kops scenario with people running around in a panic and keeping the inspector waiting.
 This is your first opportunity to make a professional impression, and you never want to give an inspector the impression that you have something to hide.
 What happens during the first 30 minutes of arrival is critical.
-While medical device inspections are often announced several days in advance, there is no obligation for the Agency to do so.
+While medical device inspections are often announced several days in advance, the Agency is not obligated to do so.
 Therefore, your team needs training and a plan.
-This training should involve more than just reading the Quality System Inspection Technique (QSIT) manual (http://bit.ly/QSITManual), and conducting a mock FDA inspection.
-Last year, Rob Packard wrote a blog about “10 FDA Inspection Strategies that Don’t Work” (http://bit.ly/QSITmistakes), but the following activities need to be executed in the first 30 minutes to ensure your next inspection starts smoothly.
+This training should involve more than just reading the Quality System Inspection Technique (QSIT) manual (http://bit.ly/QSITManual) and conducting a mock FDA inspection.
+Last year, Rob Packard wrote a blog about “10 FDA Inspection Strategies that Don’t Work” (https://medicaldeviceacademy.com/fda-inspection-strategies-that-dont-work/), but the following activities need to be executed in the first 30 minutes to ensure your next inspection starts smoothly.

 The FDA Inspection: 8 Immediate Actions to Take